 There is nothing wrong with crying.
-In fact, a good cry can provide you with the opportunity release your emotions.
+In fact, a good cry can provide you with the opportunity to release your emotions.
 However, crying without knowing the reason behind your tears can be a sign that you are psychologically distressed.

 Everyone experiences anger and feels frustrated from time to time.
-However, if you find that you are short-tempered or angry all the time you are likely displacing your emotions.
-When you do not address how you are feeling you increase the chance that you will burn out.
+However, if you find that you are short-tempered or angry all the time, you are likely displacing your emotions.
+When you do not address how you are feeling, you increase the chance that you will burn out.

 Ineffective communication is often the first sign that you are distressed.
 This is partially because when you are burned out your brain is overloaded.
 You need to have a clear mind if you want to have the opportunity to effectively express your feelings.

 Caring for a loved one can exacerbate feelings of isolation, hopelessness, and helplessness.
-The emotional demands of providing care can be tremendous and you may end up feeling that you have less control over your life.
+The emotional demands of providing care can be tremendous, and you may end up feeling that you have less control over your life.